-To compare the effect of a 6-month of enriched care consisting of additional protein intake and regular resistance exercise on the prevalence of disproportional fat-free mass loss (defined as a FFML/WL >30% as main outcome parameter) in patients…
+To compare the effect of a 6-month of enriched care consisting of additional protein intake and regular resistance exercise on the prevalence of disproportional fat-free mass loss (defined as a FFML/WL>30% as main outcome parameter) in…

 ID